yuanqing/isomorphic/README.md

 `config` | Configuration files.
 `css` | Our app Sass files.
 `js` | Our app JavaScript files.
-`lib` | The code for the core Flux/Redux-inspired framework, consumed by code in the `js` directory.
+`lib` | The code for the core framework, consumed by code in the `js` directory.
 (Ideally, code in this directory can eventually be abstracted into a standalone npm module.)
 `test` | Tests for the code in `js` and `lib`.

-Some directories are generated locally (and not to be checked into this repository):
+Some directories are generated when doing development locally (and are not checked into the repository):

 Directory | Description
 :--|:--